 the lactic acid in the calves of your despair by Ali Whitelock

 Alright, cards on the table: Ali Whitelock is a dear friend of mine… BUT I keep my objectivity hat on at all times for you, Keeper Upperers!
 Besides, I fell in love with her poetry long before she and I fell in together, and I read and reviewed the lactic acid in the calves of your despair all of my own accord.
-I never cease to be amazed by her incredible talent to tickle, tantalise, delight, and devastate.
-Personal favourite from this collection has to be NOTES from the six week course entitled: ‘a beginner’s guide to writing poetry’, but an honourable mention must go to if you have no eyes where do the tears go?, and (of course) the poem that became a viral sensation during the Australian bush fires earlier this year, this is coal don’t be afraid.
+I never cease to be amazed by Whitelock’s incredible talent to tickle, tantalise, delight, and devastate.
+My personal favourite poem from this collection has to be NOTES from the six week course entitled: ‘a beginner’s guide to writing poetry’, but an honourable mention must go to if you have no eyes where do the tears go?, and (of course) the poem that became a viral sensation during the Australian bush fires earlier this year, this is coal don’t be afraid.
 Ali Whitelock continues to give ’em hell, and it’s an honour to watch her do it.

 The Animals In That Country by Laura Jean Mckay

 Few authors would consider themselves lucky to be releasing a book in the midst of a global pandemic.
 Laura Jean McKay might be the only exception.
 Her new novel The Animals In That Country revolves around the outbreak of a highly infections sub-type of influenza that threatens the very fabric of society – sound familiar?
 It’s an eerily prescient premise, right down to the conspiracy theories that proliferate on Facebook and the government ads that encourage people to “keep calm and stay indoors”.
 McKay is a masterful storyteller, and her talent truly shines in this story of family and belonging.
-Read my full review of The Animals In That Country on Primer here.
+Read my full review of The Animals In That Country here.

 What have been your best reads of 2020 so far?
 Let me know in the comments below!